Orthelious/PDCP_Spring2019/units/0_CourseIntroduction/readme.md

 * What is this course?
 * Course Description
 * Learning Objectives
-* Prequisite Knowledge
+* Prerequisite Knowledge
 * Class Etiquette
 * Our Approach
-* A Few Guiding Philosphies for this Course
+* A Few Guiding Philosophies for this Course
 * Degrees of Difficulty & Orders of Magnitude

 #### — WHAT IS THIS COURSE?